ThomasPe/Alexa.NET.Security/README.md

-# This respository is obsolete since request validation has been added to the core Alexa.NET package!

 # Alexa.NET.Security
-This is a library to authenticate requests sent to an Alexa .NET backend.
-It was [initially written](https://github.com/timheuer/alexa-skills-dotnet/pull/35) by [stoiveyp](https://github.com/stoiveyp) for the [Alexa Skills SDK for .NET by Tim Heuer](https://github.com/timheuer/alexa-skills-dotnet).
+This is a middleware library to authenticate requests sent to an Alexa ASP.NET backend.
+It wraps the verification logic of the [Alexa Skills SDK for .NET](https://github.com/timheuer/alexa-skills-dotnet) in an easy to use middleware.

 It will take care of almost all additional [security requirements](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service#verifying-that-the-request-was-sent-by-alexa) for self-hosted skills:
 - [x] Check the request signature to verify the authenticity of the request.